Mostafa-Ghazi/FAST-AID-Brain/README.md

 <br />

 # Inputs
-•	T1-weighted brain MRI scans of any desired file names and supported extensions (nii, nii.gz., img/hdr, mgh, mgz, dcm) can be placed in one desired input directory as
+•	T1-weighted brain MRI scans of any desired file names and supported extensions (nii, nii.gz, img/hdr, mgh, mgz, dcm) can be placed in one desired input directory as
 <br />
 /input-dir/
 <br />